 Farmhouse design style is characterized by minimal accessories and practical materials.
-Farmers who decided to switch from an outhouse to indoor plumbing didn’t focus on ornate details or superfluous items, they often converted a spare bedroom or attic into a simple bathroom.
-This meant the layouts were not what we see today and re-purposed furniture was often used.
-Attics often have sloping roof lines, so adding faux roof lines can help reinforce farmhouse style in a modern bathroom.
+Farmers who switched from an outhouse to indoor plumbing didn’t focus on ornate details or superfluous items; they often converted a spare bedroom or attic into a simple bathroom.
+This meant the layouts were not what we see today, and re-purposed furniture was often used.
+Attics often have sloping roof lines, so adding faux roof lines can help reinforce the farmhouse style in a modern bathroom.

-Claw-foot bathtubs are common since they were practical when farmhouse style originated.
+Claw-foot bathtubs are common since they were practical when the farmhouse style originated.

-Hexagonal tiles are often used in farmhouse bathrooms because they are cheap (that was the criteria farmers used when picking tile).
+Hexagonal tiles are often used in farmhouse bathrooms because they are cheap (the criteria farmers use when picking tile).
 This example also shows great use of a re-purposed kitchen cabinet.
 Furniture from other rooms was usually dragged in to hold towels and toiletries in original farmhouses.

 Content provided by Julia Ritzenthaler